AlisherAlseiit/ecommerce-admin-x/README.md

 1. npx prisma generate
 2. npx prisma db push

 ---
+TO work with stripe
+1. npm i stripe

+---
+To add stripe webhook

+1. go to stripe website and find webhook, https://dashboard.stripe.com/test/webhooks
+2. click to the button(test in local env)
+3. click to download the cli

+---
 To run in different ports
 1. next will handle it automatically